 - Opaque color is often used for this technique, rather than transparent color.

 When I think of scumbling, the first artist who comes to mind is Claude Monet.
 He used the technique in many of his paintings to build up a stunning vibration of color.
 In particular, his paintings of haystacks, water lilies and the Rouen Cathedral are great examples of this.

 Below is a painting from his haystacks series.
 Monet painted this by scumbling numerous layers of color on top of each other.
 The end result is a vibrant display of oranges, yellows, reds, greens and purples.
 Monet also scumbled both light and dark colors (notice the dark reds and greens used for the haystacks and grass).

 He is a close-up of Monet’s scumbling work.

 Below is a much cooler painting by Monet from his water lilies series, which features a pleasant arrangement of greens, blues, yellows and purples.
 Monet used scumbling to build up the dynamic, broken colored surface.

 In the close-up below, you can see all the distinct colors applied layer-on-layer.
 It seems he went back and forth scumbling with different greens, blues, purples and yellows until the canvas was filled with color.

-Monet's series of paintings of the Rouen Cathedral demonstrate how you can use scumbling to paint the illusion of texture.
+Monet’s series of paintings of the Rouen Cathedral demonstrate how you can use scumbling to paint the illusion of texture.
 In the painting below, notice the build-up of blues, purples and oranges.
-The broken color creates the illusion of the rough building, which is reiterated by the physical texture of the thick paint.
+The broken color creates the illusion of a rough building, which is reiterated by the physical texture of the thick paint.